CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-old-template-events.md

-# REST API: request events for a Publisher template
+# REST API: GET Publisher template events

 To request the events for a Publisher template you can send an HTTP GET request to the following URL: